apache/activemq-artemis/docs/user-manual/en/embedding-activemq.md

 jmsServer.start();
 ```

-Please see ? for an example which shows how to setup and run ActiveMQ
+Please see the examples for an example which shows how to setup and run ActiveMQ
 embedded with JMS.

 ## Dependency Frameworks